 Add more Artwork

 Your artwork is a window into your creative side and should be showcased in your home.
 Skip the generic artwork from the department store and source unique paintings, pottery and photos from antique stores and garage sales.
 If you’ve got a creative streak of your own, display it on the wall for all to see.
 Take old frames and spray in cobalt blue lacquer or gold for flair.
-Add your favorite photographs or travel postcards and turn it into a work of art.
+Add your favorite photographs, a wall sign from Neon Mama, or some travel postcards and turn them into a work of art.

 Put your Hobbies on display